benofben/properties/3019 63rd/README.md

 * Radiant floor heating and a tankless water heater for endless showers.
 * Garden patio area perfect for a BBQ and to store kayaks

 Easily walk to Cactus, Top Pot, Harry's Beach House and Il Nido.
 Nearby bus service to Downtown.
-Free shuttle to the Alki water taxi and Admiral.
+Free shuttle to the West Seattle Water Taxi and Admiral.

 # Images
 ![](img/1.jpg)